John Kelly (running back): Los Angeles Rams

 Kelly was drafted by the Los Angeles Rams in the sixth round (176th overall) of the 2018 NFL Draft.
 He was selected by the Rams through a pick that was previously acquired from the New York Giants in exchange for Alec Ogletree.
 He signed a four-year contract on June 9, 2018.
 He joined a running backs unit of Todd Gurley and Malcolm Brown.
 During the game against the Detroit Lions in Week 13, Brown suffered a clavicle injury, giving Kelly the opportunity for playing time.
 He made his NFL debut on special teams against the Chicago Bears in Week 14, playing seven snaps.
 In the following game, against the Philadelphia Eagles, he recorded his first professional carries with two for four yards.
 With Gurley sitting out Week 16, Kelly recorded 10 carries for 40 yards and had a nine-yard reception against the Arizona Cardinals in Week 16.
 Gurley again was inactive for Week 17 against the San Francisco 49ers, giving Kelly the opportunity to have 15 carries for 30 rushing yards and a 18-yard reception.
 In the Divisional Round against the Dallas Cowboys, he had a special teams tackle in his playoff debut.
 He saw playing time on special teams in the NFC Championship Game and Super Bowl LIII.
 Overall, in his rookie year, he finished with 74 rushing yards.

-Kelly was waived during final roster cuts on August 31, 2019, but was signed the next day to the Rams' practice squad.
-He was promoted to the active roster on October 12, 2019.
-He was waived on November 16, 2019, and re-signed to the practice squad.
-He was promoted back to the active roster on December 28, 2019.
+Kelly was waived during final roster cuts on August 31, 2019, but was re–signed the next day to the Rams' practice squad.
+He was promoted to the active roster on October 12.
+Kelly was waived on November 16, and subsequently re-signed to the practice squad.
+He was promoted back to the active roster on December 28.
 He was waived on September 4, 2020.

 Cleveland Browns (first stint)

 Kelly was signed by the Cleveland Browns' to their practice squad on September 9, 2020.
 He was released on December 15, but re-signed to the practice squad the next day.

 The Browns signed Kelly to a reserve/futures contract on January 19, 2021.
 Kelly was waived by the Browns on August 31.
 Kelly was re-signed to the Browns' practice squad on September 1.
 He was promoted to the active roster on October 19.
 He was waived on November 20 and re-signed to the practice squad.

 The Browns signed Kelly to a reserve/futures contract on January 19, 2022.
-The Browns terminated Kelly's contract on August 30, 2022.
-The Browns signed Kelly to their practice squad on August 31, 2022.
+The Browns terminated Kelly's contract on August 30.
+The Browns re–signed Kelly to their practice squad on August 31.
 He signed a reserve/future contract on January 9, 2023.
-He was waived on August 29, 2023.
+He was waived by the Browns as a part of final roster cuts on August 29.
 He was re-signed to the practice squad on October 27.
 Kelly was released on November 21 and re-signed on November 28.
-He signed a reserve/future contract on January 15, 2024.
+He signed a reserve/future contract with the Browns on January 15, 2024.

 Kelly was released by the Browns on August 12, 2024.